 Learn AWS the Easy Way

-And that concludes todays look at where to start when learning AWS.
-I really do hope that helped nudge you in the right direction when it comes to learning AWS.
-Since we covered a lot today, before you go, let’s just recap the main points.
-The three tips for starting to learn AWS are:
+And that concludes todays article, and our look at where you need to start when learning AWS.
+I really hope this helped bring you in the right direction when it comes to learning AWS, it can be seriously daunting, I know.

-- Focusing on the core services (EC2, S3 and IAM)
+- Focus on the core services (EC2, S3 and IAM)

-- Using the AWS exams to give your learning structure.
+- Use the AWS exams to give your learning structure.

-If you stick to these three tips, you won’t go far wrong, and you’ll be up and running in no time.
-Just remember to setup your account properly (as we’ve already discussed) and you’re golden.
+If you stick to these three tips, you won’t go far wrong, and you’ll should find that mist of uncertainty slowly shrinking away, I promise!
+Just remember to setup your account properly (as we’ve discussed!) and you’re good to go.